 Before you can apply for a demolition permit, you must first obtain the following documents:

-- Tree Protection Plan Approval Letter – Email or fax the application form and site plan to email@example.com or 306-975-3034.
+- Tree Protection Plan Application – Email the application form and a site plan to email@example.com.

 - Water and Wastewater Service Connection Permit - Email your demolition application form and site plan to the Water and Sewer Connections Desk at firstname.lastname@example.org.
 A refundable deposit will be required for water and sewer disconnect and infrastructure maintenance.

 - Confirmation of Taxes - The property owner must confirm property taxes paid up to date.
 This may be done at the same time the deposit is made for the water and sewer disconnect and infrastructure.